tnc-ca-geo/animl-ml/README.md

 If you want to launch a TensorFlow serving container locally to debug and test endpoints on your computer before deploying, this repo contains a script to clone AWS's [Sagemaker TensorFlow Serving Container repo](https://github.com/aws/sagemaker-tensorflow-serving-container/) and [Microsoft's CameraTraps repo](https://github.com/microsoft/CameraTraps) and instructions below to help you run the container, load models, dependencies, and pre/postprocessing scripts into it, and submit requests to the local endpoints for inference.

-NOTE: be sure that you have the folloing installed:
+NOTE: be sure that you have the following installed:
  - [aws-vault](https://github.com/99designs/aws-vault)
  - [docker](https://docs.docker.com/docker-for-mac/install/)
  - [virtualenv](https://virtualenv.pypa.io/en/latest/)